Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 statistics for influencer marketing roi

-This power was never seen before in any other channel – mostly because of the enormous reach these people have.
+This power was never seen before in any other channel – mostly because of these people’s enormous reach.

 Influencers have indeed adopted the short-form video format such as TikTok and Instagram Reels videos.
-We should expect that this format will continue to get immense exposure and, thus, more significant users’ adoption.
+We should expect this format to continue getting immense exposure and, thus, more significant users adoption.

 4. User-generated content becomes a must-have section for e-Commerce websites